Use with Chat

 To improve perceived performance:

-The retrieval step is usually fast enough that users don't notice it if you stream the generation.
+The retrieval and reranking steps are usually fast enough that users don't notice them if you stream the generation.